esp8266/Arduino/libraries/ESP8266WebServer/examples/FSBrowser/readme.md

 ## Notes
 - See https://arduino-esp8266.readthedocs.io/en/latest/filesystem.html for more information on FileSystems supported by the ESP8266.
-- For SDFS, if your card's CS pin is not connected the default pin (4), enable the line "fileSystemConfig.setCSPin(chipSelectPin);" specifying the GPIO the CS pin is connected to
+- For SDFS, if your card's CS pin is not connected the default pin (4), enable the "fileSystemConfig.setCSPin(chipSelectPin);" line, specifying the GPIO the CS pin is connected to
 - index.htm is the default index (works on subfolders as well)
 - Filesystem limitations apply.
-For example, FAT16 is limited to 8.3 filenames - https://en.wikipedia.org/wiki/8.3_filename - SPIFFS and LittleFS also have limitations, please see https://arduino-esp8266.readthedocs.io/en/latest/filesystem.html#spiffs-file-system-limitations
+For example, FAT16 is limited to 8.3 filenames - see https://en.wikipedia.org/wiki/8.3_filename - SPIFFS and LittleFS also have limitations, please see https://arduino-esp8266.readthedocs.io/en/latest/filesystem.html#spiffs-file-system-limitations
 - Directories are supported on SDFS and LittleFS.
-On SPIFFS, all files are at the root, although their names may contain the "/" character
+On SPIFFS, all files are at the root, although their names may contain the "/" character.
 - The convention here is that the root of the filesystem is "/".
 On SPIFFS, paths not started with a slash are not supported
 - For creation, the convention is that a path ending with a "/" means create a folder, while without a "/" we create a file.
 Having an extension or not does not matter.

-## Changeslog since original FSBrowser
+## Changelog since original FSBrowser

 ### Fixes to work on LittleFS based on SDFS
 - #define logic to select FS